Fitness + Hypoglycemia with Liz Cambron, Ph.D.

 It’s great that your fiancé and family are prepared.
 How low has your blood sugar dropped?

 I will always use a continuous glucose monitor (CGM).
 It has been amazing.
 And that’s really what also helped me fine-tune my medications.
-So, we know when my sugars go down, how they fluctuate throughout the day, after I eat before I eat.
-So, it’s really helped me learn kind of the daily rhythms of my sugar levels.
+So, we know when my blood sugars go down, how they fluctuate throughout the day, after I eat before I eat.
+So, it’s really helped me learn kind of the daily rhythms of my blood sugar levels.
 But I scan pretty frequently.
 One, because it’s easy.
 But also, because I love how much data it gives you.

 Before you work out, do you eat a snack before just to prepare for low blood sugar?
 Or at least how do you prepare for low blood sugars before your workouts?